SQLite understands these operators, listed in precedence1 order

-A CAST expression of the form "CAST(<expr> TO <type-name>)" is used to convert the value of <expr> to a different storage class specified by <type-name>.
+A CAST expression of the form "CAST(expr AS type-name)" is used to convert the value of expr to a different storage class specified by type-name.
 A CAST conversion is similar to the conversion that takes place when a column affinity is applied to a value except that with the CAST operator the conversion always takes place even if the conversion lossy and irreversible, whereas column affinity only changes the data type of a value if the change is lossless and reversible.

 When casting a TEXT value to REAL, the longest possible prefix of the value that can be interpreted as a real number is extracted from the TEXT value and the remainder ignored.
 Any leading spaces in the TEXT value are ignored when converging from TEXT to REAL.
 If there is no prefix that can be interpreted as a real number, the result of the conversion is 0.0.